-Some say 'Stop fixing them." and they are partially right.
+Some say "stop fixing them," and they are partially right.
 But there is another twist to that, and that's to stop getting everything you need.
-Find out first everything that they, the prospect (a real live person!) wants and needs.
+First, find out everything that they, the prospect (a real live person!), wants and needs.

 A coaching client came to me with this epiphany this morning.
 A person he has been talking to and sending helpful articles, giving him some tips on what to do on his website and in his email campaigns for the past few months told him yesterday, “Some guy tried to sell me a new website and SEO.
 I told him that if I ever need that, I will be working with you because I know and trust you- you won’t try to sell me something I don’t need.”
 Not only that, this person has been telling other people about my client.

 It dawned on my client that by not trying to sell this person, he has established trust, and thought leadership status, and an evangelist for his business.
 The irony is that it is the exact same problem he has been having with prospects who don’t want to share information with him so he can give them a proposal, or don't response to his requests to meet, talk, or accept his proposals.
-He realized, what if he stops trying to sell them too and just starts being more helpful? <insert the sounds of Hallelujah here
+He finally thought, "What if I stop trying to sell them too and just start being more helpful?" <insert the sounds of Hallelujah here!>

 Many times these past few weeks, clients have come to me in our daily coaching calls and told me about the conversations they have had with people, and the ones that they want to have.
 They come ready with what they need to ask to qualify them as a prospect or if they knew someone that would be a good referral.
 They have planned out exactly what to say and when to say it to get the prospect to move through their funnel.
 They put a lot of time and work into the planning to get what they want.
 What they wanted to get from the conversation and the steps to get there was clear.